dwivedys/Python_Programs/README.md

-# Python Numpy Arrays
+# Tensors
-This Repository is for Python Programming
+This Repository is for Tensor Programs